Dan McKellar: Coaching career

 McKellar was a premier grade assistant coach at Souths Rugby Club in Brisbane in 2007, and the head coach from 2008 to 2010.
 He was appointed as coaching director and head coach of the Tuggeranong Vikings Rugby Club in Canberra for seasons 2011 and 2012 which included back to back premierships in premier grade.
 He also set up the professional rugby academy at the Vikings Club.
 In February 2013, McKellar moved to Japan to take up a position as forwards coach of Top League team NTT DoCoMo Red Hurricanes.

 Returning to Canberra, he signed with the Brumbies as the club's defence and skills coach for the 2014 Super Rugby season.
 After the launch of the National Rugby Championship, he was appointed as head coach of the University of Canberra Vikings team to play in the new competition.

 McKellar was appointed as head coach of the Brumbies for the 2018 season following Stephen Larkham's departure.

 In August 2021 it was announced McKellar would wind up a successful five-year stint as Brumbies head coach at the end of the 2022 Super Rugby season and would remain in his position with the Australia national team.
 During his time as Brumbies head coach he led the side to the Super Rugby Semi-Final in 2019, and back-to-back Super Rugby AU Grand-Finals in 2020–21, famously taking out the 2020 title in front of a home crowd at GIO Stadium.

 After holding his role within the Australia national team since 2021, McKellar resigned from his job to join English Premiership team the Leicester Tigers, effective from 1 July 2023.
+After a single season in charge at Leicester McKellar was dismissed following an underwhelming season and reports of a lack of "buy in" from players to his methods.